naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Nadine: Can you keep a secret?

-Margaret: Do you know anything about my life?
+Gambi: Do you know anything about my life?

 Nadine: No, I don't.
 Good point.

-%

-Margaret: I don’t hate you.
-I hate everyone.

-Clara: The feeling is mutual.

 %